 Bank Account Garnishment

-- Reaches non-exempt funds in financial institutions
+- Reaches non-exempt funds in financial institutions.

 Turnover Orders

-- Useful for business interests
+- Are useful for business interests and other intangible assets.

-- Reach assets held by third parties
+- Can reach assets held by third parties, subject to court approval.

 Post-Judgment Discovery

-- Depositions to locate assets
+- Depositions to locate assets.

-- Document requests for financial records
+- Document requests for financial records.

-- Interrogatories about property ownership
+- Interrogatories about property ownership and transfers.

-Texas Wage Garnishment Limits:
+Texas Wage Garnishment Limits

-- Child support and federal taxes: allowed
+- Child support and federal taxes: allowed under specific statutes.

-- Bank accounts: subject to garnishment orders
+- Bank accounts: subject to garnishment orders, even if the money came from wages once deposited.

 Abstracts in Divorce & Estate Planning: Community vs. Separate Property Risk

-- Divorce decrees must address existing liens
+- Divorce decrees should address existing liens and responsibility for payment.

 Common Errors That Invalidate Abstracts

-1. Firstly, Incorrect Debtor Identification
+1. Incorrect Debtor Identification

-- Missing or wrong SSN digits
+- Missing or wrong Social Security or driver’s license digits.

-- Inaccurate addresses
+- Inaccurate addresses that do not match court records.

-2. Also, Mathematical Errors
+2. Mathematical Errors

-- Miscalculated interest
+- Miscalculated interest or fees.

-- Wrong total amounts
+- Wrong total judgment amount.

-3. Similarly, Missing Statutory Elements
+3. Missing Statutory Elements

-- Omitted court case numbers
+- Omitted cause numbers or court names.

-- Wrong jurisdiction information
+- Wrong jurisdiction information.

-- Missing required dates
+- Missing required dates or creditor information.

 4. Filing Errors

-- Misfiled documents
+- Misfiled documents or incomplete recording fees.

-5. Likewise, Renewal Failures
+5. Renewal Failures

-- Improper renewal procedures
+- Improper renewal procedures that fail to preserve priority.

 Texas Case-Law Spotlight